Aburrá Valley Region and Municipality of Medellín, Colombia

 - Policy: Introduce benchmarking and/or an energy reduction target for buildings.

-- Project: Introduce a municipal revolving fund for multi-apartment building renovation.
+- Pilot Program: Introduce a municipal revolving fund for multi-apartment building renovation.

 Santa Rosa, Philippines